Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Bring the soles of your feet together and allow your knees to reach out wide.
 Press your feet further away from your body until your legs make a diamond shape.
 Fold over your legs and let your spine deeply flex (round and relax.)
 Allow your head to be heavy, letting your chin tuck toward your chest.
 Relax your arms and breathe into your back body.
 Hold for 10 breaths.

 Stand up in Tadasana (Mountain Pose) with your feet hip-width apart and parallel.
 Hinging at your hips and keeping a heavy bend in your knees, fold your torso down to transition into a forward fold.
-Place blocks underneath your elbows and deliberately allow your head and neck to hang heavy.
+Deliberately allow your head and neck to hang heavy.
+Place blocks underneath your forearms if you like.
 Relax your shoulders.
 Hold for 10 breaths.

 Tadasana (Mountain Pose), variation